ashtonwalden34/homework-3/README.md

 U of U coding bootcamp - Homework 4 - Password Generator

+Description: This application takes user input and builds a custom password based on the parameters the user has selected.

 How to use
  - The application will first prompt the user to enter their desired password length.